 Dodgers' Clayton Kershaw: Completes bullpen session

-Kershaw (shoulder) threw a 20-pitch, all-fastball bullpen session Monday, Jorge Castillo of the Los Angeles Times reports.
+Kershaw (shoulder) threw a 31-pitch bullpen session Thursday, mixing in all his pitches except his curveball in a max effort fashion, Jorge Castillo of the Los Angeles Times reports.

-The session was Kershaw's first off a mound since February 20, the date on which his frustration with the state of his arm first appeared.
-He remains without any serious injury, and manager Dave Roberts believes he can be ready to go by Opening Day, but he'll have to stretch out quite a bit and work in his other pitches before that becomes a possibility.
+Castillo said Kershaw looked happy after the session.
+The next step for him is to advance to live batting practice next week.

 More News